Last updated on July 17th, 2023 at 05:50 pm

 - The joints between the pieces are filled with rich cement mortar and then cured for 14 days.

 - On staircase landings with a different stone border, this type of flooring looks nice.
-Procedure for polishing this type of flooring is the same as that of mosaic tile flooring and tiles fixing work procedure.
+The procedure for polishing this type of flooring is the same as that of mosaic tile flooring and tiles fixing work procedure.

 Floor Tile Installation Process – 60×60 cm polished tiles – building technology

-It is normally used in parking areas, open space, and garden walkways.
+It is normally used in parking areas, open spaces, and garden walkways.

 - Machan work is done with lime mortar in the required slope.